api3dao/airseeker/README.md

 The maximum scaling multiplier.
 The gas price will not be scaled by a larger factor independently of how long is the update pending.

+###### `sanitizationMultiplier`

+The multiplier used during sanitization.
+The percentile gas price computed during sanitization is multiplied by this factor and the result is used to cap the gas price.

 ##### `deviationThresholdCoefficient` _(optional)_

 The global coefficient applied to all deviation checks.
 Used to differentiate alternate deployments.
 For example: